department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/product/meeting-notes/chat-with-josh-faulkner-1.7.19.md

 - Cannot edit: military service, service-connection percentage, special factors (e.g. Agent Orange, Camp Lejeune), and identifiers from MVI
 - These all display from E&E, but if they are wrong, would have to go back to the source
-- Special factors: would want to call the call center
+- Special factors: would want to call the contact center
 - Disability info: call VBA
 - Can edit: contact information, financial disclosure, insurance, dependents
 - Currently, if they edit non-editable fields, it creates a work item for staff… which probably works out fine.
 Thus we are not prioritizing this.